neuraloperator/neuraloperator/doc/source/modules/api.rst

     load_darcy_flow_small

-We provide downloadable datasets for Darcy-Flow, Navier-Stokes, and Car-CFD.
+We provide downloadable datasets for Darcy-Flow, Navier-Stokes, and Car-CFD, as well as a general-purpose tensor dataset.

 .. automodule:: neuralop.data.datasets.darcy
     :no-members: